nightlink-pool/docs/moonbeam_proposal.md

 What infrastructure are you building on?
 We plan to build using 3 core technologies:
 1: Substrate
 Used build the parachain that is the core of the protocol.
-Will be used
+Will be used to build the nightlink network and is key to coordinating the reservation and transfer of funds and the encrypted orderbook.

 2: Phala's PhatContract.
 We need a way of matching orders privately and securely so that the system can not be gamed and the options invalidated.
 We also need a secure ocw env to process the encrypted data.
-PhatContract will allow us to do this while storing api keys securely so they can interact and communicate .
+PhatContract will allow us to do this while storing api keys securely so they can interact and communicate.

-3: Moonbeams
+3: Moonbeam
-We will use moonbeam to deploy a contract that allows for a quick and efficient on and off ramp for ethereum holders into their local nightlink wallet, thereby enabling a low barrier of entry via the ui.
+We will use moonbeam to allow for a quick and efficient on and off ramp for eth holders into their local nightlink wallet, thereby enabling a low barrier of entry via the ui.

 Do you have any token plans?
 Yes, we have thought about tokenisation as a way to enhance our business model.
 Our approach involves using ?(dot/ksm)? tokens to cover transaction fees, which allows us to use the tokens to represent a profit share in the network.
 This will create a more aligned and incentivised ecosystem where all participants have a stake in the success of the network.